 2. Gray box

-Highly targeted attacks are framed to understand the direction of attack by an average hacker, making them one of the most common network pentests.
-Some of the common gray box testing tools are Postman, Burp Suite, JUnit, NUnit, etc.
+These highly focused attacks are framed to analyze the direction of attack by an average hacker and are among the most common network pentests.
+Some common gray box testing tools include Postman, Burp Suite, JUnit, NUnit, etc.

 3. White box